-In various litigation matters, Compass Lexecon is retained by plaintiffs or defendants to evaluate economic evidence pertaining to a motion for class certification.
+In various litigation matters, including securities, antitrust, and ERISA cases, Compass Lexecon is retained by plaintiffs or defendants to evaluate economic evidence pertaining to class certification matters.

-In the antitrust area, our work typically examines whether common evidence can be used to establish class-wide impact:
+In direct and indirect purchaser antitrust class certification matters, our experts analyze large and complex datasets built from transaction-level company records to examine whether common evidence can be used to establish class-wide impact:

-• Compass Lexecon experts employ rigorous empirical analyses of the theory of harm and market realities that affect the business or competitive interactions between plaintiff(s) and defendant(s).
+- Compass Lexecon experts employ rigorous empirical analyses relating to the theory of harm and market realities that affect the business or competitive interactions between plaintiff(s) and defendant(s).

-• Compass Lexecon assesses whether material differences across members of a proposed class require individualized analysis of class members’ putative antitrust injury, as well as the feasibility of computing damages for each class member.
+- Compass Lexecon commonly assesses whether material differences across members of a proposed class require individualized analysis of class members’ putative antitrust injury, as well as the feasibility of computing damages for each class member.

-In the area of ERISA class action litigation, Compass Lexecon originated the concept of analyzing data on participant holdings and transactions in company stock funds to evaluate potential conflicts between class members.
+In ERISA class action litigation, Compass Lexecon originated the concept of analyzing data on participant holdings and transactions in company stock funds to evaluate potential conflicts between class members.